AndyVuHoang/crypty/README.md

 * Zachary Valery

 ## Abstract
 Firstly, we would like to accumulate data for the top 25 cryprocurrencies.
-We intend to gather all this data through different coin exchange's API's and compilng it into one dataframe.
+We intend to gather all this data through coinmarketcap's API.
 As a next step, we will evaluate and interperet the data trying to identify market trends which influenced the rise and fall of the currencies and identifying correlations between different coins.
-From here, we will investigate what insights this data can have of the future and would like to develop a model which can give an indication of the anticipated rise or fall of a coin.
+From here, we will investigate what insights this data can have of the future then develop multiple models to compare their effectiveness and accuracy.

 ## Technologies
 * Git: for team collaboration